lucianoratamero/swyxkit-blog/src/posts/notes/SvelteKit.md

 ---
 date: 2022-04-03
-description: SvelteKit is a fullstack web framework based on Svelte.
-And I love it so much <3
+description: "SvelteKit is a fullstack web framework based on Svelte.
+And I love it so much \U0001F496"
 slug: SvelteKit
 title: SvelteKit
 updated_at: 2022-04-03